Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Virginia City got its start as a boomtown in 1859 with the discovery of the Comstock Lode, the country’s first major silver deposit discovery.
 While it’s gone from as many as 25,000 residents during its early mining days to less than 900 today, you’ll find plenty of glimpses of its past, with multiple Old West saloons and museums that help to preserve its history as well.
-Take a ride on a trolley, stagecoach, horse-drawn carriage or the V&T Railroad steam engine at this popular ghost town in Nevada.
+Take a ride on a trolley, stagecoach, or tour of a mine, or hop on the V&T Railroad steam engine at this popular ghost town in Nevada.

 The county seat of White Pine County, Ely has a population of just over 4,000 but it offers a ton of things to do for its relatively small size.
 Founded as a stage coach station along the Pony Express and Central Overland Route, its mining boom came with the discovery of copper in 1906.
 Located at the base of Great Basin National Park, you’ll be able to enjoy trips to the Lehman Caves and hiking scenic routes like the Island Forest Trail or Bristlecone Pine Trail or even summit Wheeler Peak.
 The lively community itself hosts frequent events throughout the year, including food and arts festivals, shipping derbies and sheepherders’ galas.
 Art lovers won’t want to miss the 11-block art walk that winds through, highlighting sculptures and paintings that tell the tale of Ely’s history.